| |

 Whatever feels like the best thing to do in the above or other ideas, you start taking action.

-It’s through planning and then action that will nudge you out of a job you hate and into one you do like.
+Planning and action will nudge you out of a job you hate and into one you like.

 It’s ok to zig-zag your way to the right one, but it’s probably not to just sit there.